Water cycle: Residence times

-The residence time of a reservoir within the hydrologic cycle is the average time a water molecule will spend in that reservoir (see adjacent table).
+The residence time of a reservoir within the hydrologic cycle is the average time a water molecule will spend in that reservoir (see table).
 It is a measure of the average age of the water in that reservoir.

 Groundwater can spend over 10,000 years beneath Earth's surface before leaving.
 Particularly old groundwater is called fossil water.
 Water stored in the soil remains there very briefly, because it is spread thinly across the Earth, and is readily lost by evaporation, transpiration, stream flow, or groundwater recharge.
 After evaporating, the residence time in the atmosphere is about 9 days before condensing and falling to the Earth as precipitation.

 The major ice sheets – Antarctica and Greenland – store ice for very long periods.
 Ice from Antarctica has been reliably dated to 800,000 years before present, though the average residence time is shorter.

 In hydrology, residence times can be estimated in two ways.
 The more common method relies on the principle of conservation of mass (water balance) and assumes the amount of water in a given reservoir is roughly constant.
 With this method, residence times are estimated by dividing the volume of the reservoir by the rate by which water either enters or exits the reservoir.
 Conceptually, this is equivalent to timing how long it would take the reservoir to become filled from empty if no water were to leave (or how long it would take the reservoir to empty from full if no water were to enter).

 An alternative method to estimate residence times, which is gaining in popularity for dating groundwater, is the use of isotopic techniques.
 This is done in the subfield of isotope hydrology.

 Water in storage

 The water cycle describes the processes that drive the movement of water throughout the hydrosphere.
-However, much more water is "in storage" for long periods of time than is actually moving through the cycle.
+However, much more water is "in storage" (or in "pools") for long periods of time than is actually moving through the cycle.
 The storehouses for the vast majority of all water on Earth are the oceans.
 It is estimated that of the 1,386,000,000 km3 of the world's water supply, about 1,338,000,000 km3 is stored in oceans, or about 97%.
 It is also estimated that the oceans supply about 90% of the evaporated water that goes into the water cycle.
-The Earth's ice caps, glaciers, and permanent snowpack stores another 24,064,000 km3 accounting for only 1.7% of the planet's total water volume.
-However, this quantity of water is 68.7% of all freshwater on the planet.
+The Earth's ice caps, glaciers, and permanent snowpack store another 24,064,000 km3, accounting for only 1.7% of the planet's total water volume.
+However, this quantity of water is 68.7% of all fresh water on the planet.